Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Believe it or not, where you live and what time of year you start your project can affect costs.
 Paint prices can vary slightly from one region to another due to local supply and demand.
 The season also plays a role, as painting is more popular in warmer, drier months, which can sometimes influence pricing and availability.
 While this section focuses on the cost of paint, it’s worth remembering that labor makes up a significant portion of a total painting project budget.
 Using a cost calculator can help you get a better sense of how local rates impact overall project expenses.

-How Far Does One Gallon of Paint Go?
+How Far Will One Gallon of Paint Actually Go?

 Figuring out how much paint you need can feel like a guessing game, but it doesn’t have to be.
 While the side of the can gives you a general idea, the actual mileage you get from a gallon depends on a few key things.
 The texture of your siding, the color you’re covering up, and the quality of the paint itself all play a big role.
 Getting a handle on these factors will help you buy the right amount of paint from the start, saving you from extra trips to the store and keeping your budget on track.